jolibrain/fluidnet_cxx/README.md

 python3 plot_5loss.py <modelDir> #For each of the losses (e.g: L1(div) and L2(div))
 ```

-It is also possible to take the a saved model and print its output fields and
+It is also possible to take the saved model and print its output fields and
 compare it to targets (Pressure, Velocity, Divergence and Errors):
 ```
 python3 print_output.py <modelDir> <modelFilename>